 EMPOWERING FEMALE ARTISANS IN THE PHILIPPINES

 At the heart of Soli & Sun are community and craftsmanship.
-Each piece is sustainably made by a group of fellow creative female artisans in the Philippines.
+Each piece is handcrafted by me and my fellow creative female artisans in the Philippines.

 The Philippines holds a very special place in my heart after calling it home and immersing myself in the country and community for the last three years.
 There are so many beautiful elements to this tropical place from the people to the beaches and it’s a home from home that will forever inspire me.